Alan Crawford. Registered MBACP, Dip.Coun.| Person Centred | Addiction Recovery

 Training, qualifications & experience

-- I am a fully qualified counsellor (Dip.Coun) with over 10 years’ experience of supporting people to make and sustain positive changes in their lives.
+- I am a qualified counsellor (Counselling & Psychotherapy Central Awarding Body 'Diploma in Therapeutic Counselling') with over 10 years’ experience of supporting people to make and sustain positive changes in their lives.

-- I have worked in the statutory and voluntary sectors as well as in private practice, qualifying first as a Probation Officer (Dip.Prob, BA(hons)) and then working in the addiction recovery field for 8 years.
-During this time I completed my counselling training and began to work part-time in private practice, moving into full-time private practice in 2017.
+- I have worked in the statutory and voluntary sectors as well as in private practice, qualifying first as a Probation Officer Dip.Prob, BA(hons) and then working in the addiction recovery field for 8 years.
+During this time I completed my counselling training at Cheshire Therapy Centre and began to work part-time in private practice, moving into full-time private practice in 2017.

-- I am a Member of the British Association of Counselling and Psychotherapy, the largest body that represents Counselling and Psychotherapy in the UK (www.bacp.co.uk).
+- I am a Registered Member (certificate 340993) of the British Association of Counselling and Psychotherapy, the largest body that represents Counselling and Psychotherapy in the UK (www.bacp.co.uk).
 This means that my qualifications are professionally recognised and that I work within a strict code of ethics and framework of professional standards.

 - I enrich my therapeutic work through a committed daily meditation practice in the Zen tradition.
 I have a daily mindfulness / meditation practice, attending regular retreats and meditation groups to deepen and inspire my practice.
-My zen training contributes to my own personal development and influences my way of being and ability to offer a quality of compassionate presence whilst engaged in therapy.
+My zen training contributes to my own personal development and influences my way of being as well as my ability to offer a quality of compassionate presence whilst engaged in therapy.

 I have considerable experience working with a wide range of emotional needs and issues and enjoy working with a diverse range of clients, both male and female, at all stages of life.